 John: You’re very welcome.

-Tom: So it’s funny the question on I think everybody’s mind is, okay, where’s the escape pod?
-And I already asked John that question… I already asked John that question off mic.
-He said that’s actually the second question that I get asked the most and the first is actually, how did this plane get in this building?
-And when you come here to the Ronald Reagan Presidential Library and the Air Force One pavilion, you can see a really cool pictorial story that’s told on how actually the building was kind of built around the plane.
+Tom: How did this plane get here?
+When you come to the Ronald Reagan Presidential Library and the Air Force One pavilion, you can see a cool pictorial story that’s told on how actually the building was kind of built around the plane.

 Tom: And the plane landed actually at San Bernardino International Airport.

-Tom: And there’s a really cool picture taken from a helicopter, or overhead, a very tall crane where you see the fuselage of the plane next to the wings of the plane next to the dirt mounds that are going to be the building being built.
+Tom: There’s a cool picture where you see the fuselage of the plane next to the wings of the plane next to the dirt mounds that are going to be the building being built.